 Arita, Akira and Marcus Reichert 1968.
 Silent Sonata.
 Arita Reichert Collaborative.
 16 mm, 1.37:1, color, sound, 10 minutes.
 Features music by Cage.

 Arnbom, Arne 1966.
 Variations V. Hamburg: Norddeutscher Rundfunk (NDR TV); Stockholm: Sveriges Radio TV, 16 mm film and videotape, sound, black and white, 48 minutes.
-Filmed 1966 in Studio Hamburg.
+Stan VanDerBeek and Nam June Paik, filmed projections and visual effects.
+Beverly Emmons, lighting.
+Reissued as Mode 258 (DVD) with additional material (audio recording of Variations V, Paris 1966, 40 minutes; interviews with some of the dancers of the original production: Carolyn Brown [40 minutes] and Sandra Neels with Gus Solomons Jr. [30 minutes] by David Vaughan).
+Filmed 1966 in Studio Hamburg of the NDR.
 Features a performance of Variations V performed by Cage, Gordon Mumma, David Tudor, and Merce Cunningham Dance Company; film material from previous performances (23 July 1965, New York and 5 August 1966, Saint-Paul-de-Vence) was also used.
-Introduction by Hansjrg Pauli.
+Introduction by Hansjörg Pauli.

 Atlas, Charles 1976.
 Squaregame Video. video, black and white, 27 minutes.
 Music by Takehisa Kosugi, S.E.
 Wave/E.W.
 Song, performed by Takehisa Kosugi (presumably not with Cage).
 Filmed May 1976, Westbeth studio, New York.